 1. Refrigerate one set of pump parts in between sessions and wash it at the end of the day.

-While this is by far easiest option, there are a few downsides.
+While this is by far easiest option, it isn’t officially recommended.
 First, the CDC released guidelines in 2017 that state breast pump parts should be washed after each use.
-I’m not 100% convinced by this recommendation (you can read my take here), but I’m not a doctor or scientist, so you should take my opinion with a grain of salt.
+You can read my take here on this here.

 The other issue is that when you take the pump parts out of the fridge, they are obviously really cold on your breasts.
 It’s not a big deal, just not the most comfortable thing.